Ircama/hostp2pd/README.md

 Logging is controlled by `logging.basicConfig(level=...)`.
 Default is *logging.WARNING* for minimal logging.
 Set it to *logging.INFO* or *logging.DEBUG* to increase logging.

-To configure WiFi Direct on a Raspberry Pi, follow [this link](https://raspberrypi.stackexchange.com/q/117238/126729).
+To configure Wi-Fi Direct on a Raspberry Pi, follow [this link](https://raspberrypi.stackexchange.com/q/117238/126729).

 Check that *wpa_supplicant-wlan0.conf* includes the following headers: